rudraprasadbaksi/team_member_management/README.md

 few changes were made:
 1. Debug = False # Done to prevent the api from leaking information
 2. ALLOWED_HOSTS = ['*']
+3. X_FRAME_OPTIONS = 'DENY' (This was done for Clickjacking protection)
+4. CSRF_COOKIE_SECURE = True (the CSRF cookie will be marked as “secure” & the cookie is only sent under an HTTPS connection)
+5. SESSION_COOKIE_SECURE = True(the Session cookie will be marked as “secure” & the cookie is only sent under an HTTPS connection)

+The django.middleware.security.SecurityMiddleware provides several security enhancements to the request/response cycle.
+Each one can be independently enabled or disabled with a setting

+6. SECURE_BROWSER_XSS_FILTER = True
+7. SECURE_CONTENT_TYPE_NOSNIFF = True